11.09.2025

 Hamburger Bahnhof – Nationalgalerie der Gegenwart

 Petrit Halilaj will present his first major institutional solo exhibition in Berlin at Hamburger Bahnhof.
-In addition to drawings, sculptures, and installations, new site-specific works will be showcased.
+In addition to sculptures, installations and videos, new site-specific works will be showcased.
 At the heart of the exhibition is the artist’s first opera, which explores the potential of collective dreaming to bring forth emancipatory worlds.
 The exhibition will be the second solo show to be held in the Rieckhallen, which reopened in 2024, and will open during Berlin Art Week.

 The Berlin-based artist Petrit Halilaj (born 1986) creates complex worlds that provide space for freedom, longing, intimacy, and identity.
 His art is deeply connected to the history of his home country, Kosovo, and the cultural and political tensions in the region.
 His works have been exhibited internationally, including at the Metropolitan Museum of Art in New York, the Venice Biennale, and Tate St Ives.

-Accompanying the exhibition is an edition of the Hamburger Bahnhof catalogue series, published by Silvana Editoriale Milano.
+Accompanying the exhibition is the 14th edition of the Hamburger Bahnhof catalogue series, published by Silvana Editoriale Milano, comprising 120 pages, available at the Hamburger Bahnhof bookstore and through the Buchhandlung Walther König webshop for €12.
+ISBN: 9788836660759

 The exhibition is curated by Catherine Nichols, curator at Hamburger Bahnhof – Nationalgalerie der Gegenwart.

-Assistance curator: Emily Finkelstein, Hamburger Bahnhof – Nationalgalerie der Gegenwart
+Assistant curator: Emily Finkelstein, Hamburger Bahnhof – Nationalgalerie der Gegenwart

 Education and outreach: Claudia Ehgartner with assistance Sonja Azizaj, Hamburger Bahnhof – Nationalgalerie der Gegenwart